What’s Ahead for Bridgerton in Season 2?

 As in the second novel, The Viscount Who Loved Me, the oldest Bridgerton sibling will be the show’s focus in the second season.
 Heartbroken after his opera singer mistress (Sabrina Bartlett) leaves him and still suffering over his father’s death, Anthony (Jonathan Bailey) is determined to make a marriage match based not on love but solely on social standing in order to produce an heir.
 He identifies his target, newcomer Edwina Sharma, but finds himself increasingly attracted to her older sister, Kate (Simone Ashley).

-Their banter in the novel may not be among the most romantic book quotes, but they do have something of an Elizabeth Bennett/Mr. Darcy dynamic.
+Their banter in the novel may not be among the most romantic books, but they do have something of an Elizabeth Bennett/Mr. Darcy dynamic.
 “Enemies to lovers is extreme,” Bailey told Entertainment Weekly about Anthony and Kate.
 “They can hit each other’s buttons within a second, and it’s something that’s instinctive.
 Their sense of self they project to other people, they can’t do that [with one another]; they’re naked in front of each other.”
 Metaphorically speaking, that is!

 Strong-minded and self-assured Kate, new to the London society scene, is the same character from the novel, with one exception: In keeping with the show’s commitment to on-screen diversity, her last name has been changed from Sheffield to Sharma, and her family is of Indian descent.
 She comes to London from Bombay with her stepmother and stepsister, with whom she’s extremely close.